macymuhia/Photogenic/README.md

-# PANORAMA
+# PHOTOPEDIA
 ## Description
-Panorama is a personal gallery application that displays my photos for others to see.
+Photopedia is an application that displays a users photos for others to see.
 The photos are in categories and one can view photos of a selected location.
+To view or add photos, a user should sign up, activate their email to sign in.

 Last modified 27th August 2019.
 #### By **Mercy Muhia**

 ## Project behaviour

+- A user can sign up
+- A user will receive an email with an activation link
+- A user user will be logged in on clicking the activation link
 - A user can see my photo categories
 - A user can click on a photo to see other photos in that category
 - A user can search for photos by category